omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 with the new ones will result in the charts being automatically displayed with the new data.

-When creating an analysis, the user first selects the input of the analysis by specifying file names or file name patterns (e.g.
+When creating an analysis, the user first selects the input for the analysis by specifying file names or file name patterns (e.g.
 ``adhoc-*.vec``).
 Data in result files are tagged with meta-information.
 Experiment, measurement, and replication labels are added to the result